Commandos 3: Destination Berlin

 Commandos 3: Destination Berlin is a real-time tactics video game and the third installment of the Commandos series.
-It was developed by Pyro Studios and published by Eidos Interactive in October 2003 for Windows.
-The game is the first in the series to use a true 3D engine as well as introduce deathmatch multiplayer mode, and the last to use real-time tactics before the series shifted towards the first-person shooter genre.
+It was developed by Pyro Studios and published by Eidos Interactive in October 2003 for Windows, with a Mac OS X port releasing in June 2005 via publisher Feral Interactive.
+The game is the first in the series to use a true 3D engine as well as introduce deathmatch multiplayer mode.

-The Mac OS X version of the game was released in May 2005 by Feral Interactive along with Commandos 2: Men of Courage as part of the Commandos Battle Pack.
-A remaster of the game, titled Commandos 3 - HD Remaster, was released in August 2022 for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One.
+A remaster of the game was released in August 2022 for Windows, Nintendo Switch, PlayStation 4, and Xbox One.